-After many late nights preparing it is finally time to hit the Annapurna Circuit.
+After many late nights preparing was finally time to hit the Annapurna Circuit for me.
 Day one will take us from Pokhara to Besisahar using the tourist bus, and then from Besisahar to Bahundanda.

 Pokhara (1400m) to Besishar (820m) – 5 hour bus journey